Bryan-Thaoxaochay/TEKsystems_notes/Capstone/rubric.md

 # Rubric
 ## Spring MVC/Spring Boot 25% (8.75%)
 1. Session Management
-2. Annotation-based Controller
+2. Annotation-based Controller - DONE
 3. Exception Handling
 4. Input Field Validation
 5. Models and Attributes
-6. Use of JSP or Thymeleaf
+6. Use of JSP or Thymeleaf - DONE
-7. Use of Spring Data JPA
+7. Use of Spring Data JPA - DONE
-8. Use of Spring Security
+8. Use of Spring Security - DONE
 9. Use of logging
-10. Use of web services

 ## Core Java 25% (8.75%)
-1. Models - Java classes that represent the db as an object-oriented model
+1. Models - Java classes that represent the db as an object-oriented model - DONE
   - used to transfer data related to an entity
-2. Data Access Objects (DAO) - Java classes that have direct access to the db
+2. Data Access Objects (DAO) - Java classes that have direct access to the db - DONE
 3. Custom Exceptions - Java classes that describe an error while app is running
 4. Java classes w/ constant variables
   - requested params